 Section 2 describes concepts of Functional Resources.

-Section 3 describes the concept and derivation of Space Communication Cross Support Functional Groups and identifies the Functional Groups that are present in IOAG Service Catalog #1 services.
+Section 3 describes the concept of Space Communication Cross Support Abstract Service Components and identifies the Abstract Service Components that are present in IOAG Service Catalog #1 services.

 Section 4 identifies the functional resource types that are used to compose the services called out in the Interagency Operations Advisory Group (IOAG) Service Catalogs #1 (reference [9]).
-For each functional resource type (FR Type), the Functional Resource Type Object Identifier (if available) is given, the relationship of the FR Type to functions and procedures of CCSDS Recommended Standards is identified, and the mapping of the FR Type to its Cross Support Reference Model [1] Functional Group is given (if applicable).
-The FR Types in section 4 are organized according to the Functional Groups to which they belong.
+For each functional resource type (FR Type), the Functional Resource Type Object Identifier (if available) is given, and the relationship of the FR Type to functions and procedures of CCSDS Recommended Standards is identified.

-Section 5 describes the concepts of service templates and service profiles, and how they are composed of Functional Groups.
+Section 5 describes the concepts of service templates and service profiles, and how they are composed of Abstract Service Components.

 Section 6 identifies the FR Types that are present in each of the IOAG Service Catalog #1 services.
-For each IOAG service, the Functional Groups are identified along with the Functional Resource Types.
+For each IOAG service, the Abstract Service Components are identified along with the Functional Resource Types.

 Section 7 describes the use of Functional Resources in Service Management and the Execution of Service Packages.
 For this draft version of this Report, section 7 is mostly a cut-and-paste from the technical note of the same name, which was prepared in late 2013.
 That is, the table and figure numbers have not been changed, and any recent name changes of FR Types have not been reflected.
 As time, resources, and interest allow, these will be cleaned up.